cjmcdonald42/mxMoodle/docs/CODING_STYLE.md

 ## Testing

 We currently do not have any unit testing or automated continuous integration set up for our custom code.
-This is somethings that we should probably add in the future, but for now we rely on extensive manual testing on development and mock-deployment servers before any code is used on our live server.
+This is something that we should probably add in the future, but for now we rely on extensive manual testing on development and mock-deployment servers before any code is used on our live server.